Lobelia erinus: Description

 The fruit is a 5–8 mm capsule containing numerous small seeds.

 Range

 The distribution area lies in southern Africa and extends from Malawi, Mozambique, Zambia and Zimbabwe to the south to Botswana, Namibia, Eswatini, Lesotho and the South African provinces.
+L. erinus also occurs as a weed where it has escaped from cultivation.

 Cultivation and uses

 Lobelia erinus is a very popular edging plant in gardens, especially for hanging baskets and window boxes.
 In temperate zones it is grown as a half-hardy annual, i.e. sown under glass with some heat in spring, then planted out when all danger of frost has passed.
 Alternatively plants can be purchased from garden centres as young "plug" plants, to be transferred outside in May or June.

 Cultivars

 Numerous cultivars have been selected, either with a bushy or a trailing habit, in a wide range of flower colours, including white, pink, magenta ("red"), pale to dark blue, and purple, often with a prominent white eye.
 Some of the better known cultivars include 'Blue Moon', 'Gracilis', 'Crystal Palace', 'Sapphire', 'Rosamund' and 'Riviera Rose'.

 In the United Kingdom the following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: